 For those over the age of 65, blind, or disabled, Medicaid can be an important source of financing for long-term care.

-For those over the age of 65, Medicaid can be an important source of financing for long-term care, your assets (other than your residence and various personal items which may be exempt under certain circumstances) are worth less than $4,000.00, and your income (including social security) is less than $908.00, you may be eligible for Medicaid to pay substantially all of nursing home costs.
-Please note that these figures vary based on the size of your household.
-It is also possible for a married spouse who remains at home to preserve a significant portion of the assets of the couple if the other spouse is institutionalized.
+If you require long-term care, your assets (other than certain assets which may be non-countable) are worth less than $2,000.00, and your income (including social security) is less than $2,313.00 for 2019, you may be eligible for Medicaid to pay substantially all of your nursing home costs.
+Please note that these figures vary based on your circumstances.
+A married spouse who remains at home may be able to preserve a significant portion of the couple’s assets if the other spouse is institutionalized.

 The elder law attorneys at Costanzo & Russom Law Group can assist you in determining whether you are eligible and, if not, what you could do to become eligible.